lipingfangs/VAP/README.md

-# VSAG
+# VAG
-a programme for visualization of short sequence alignment and path navigation in graphical pan-genome
+a programme for visualization of reads alignment and path navigation in graphical pan-genome
 ![1670828199388](https://user-images.githubusercontent.com/46209789/206981536-67cf7832-e288-4e54-be32-74f2d368e5a9.png)

 ***Install***